google/CTAP2-test-tool/docs/fuzzing.md

       protocol and runs on an ARM Cortex-M4 architecture.
 - `--port`: If a GDB monitor is selected, the port to listen on for GDB remote connection.

+In the fuzzing mode, more options are supported:

+- `--fuzzing_mode`: The type of inputs to be fuzzed.
+All supported options are:
+    - `cbor_make_credential`
+    - `cbor_get_assertion`
+    - `cbor_client_pin`
+    - `ctaphid_raw`
+- `--num_runs`: Number of inputs to be run.
+By default, the fuzzer will run indefinitely.
+- `--max_length`: Maximum length of an input.
+By default, there is no limit.
+- `--max_mutation_degree`: Maximum number of successive mutation operations to be applied.
+By default, the degree is 10.

 ## How to reproduce